Equine Emergency Support

 If your horse is experiencing a veterinary emergency, try to follow the steps below.

-- Stay calm - Your horse will react to your emotions.
+- Stay Calm - Your horse will react to your emotions.
 Staying calm is essential during an equine emergency.

 - Stay Safe - Keep yourself safe at all times.
 You will not be able to help your horse if you become injured.